pascalh/BnfcCabal/README.md

 Module `ErrM` contains a error monad to handle parse errors, whereas `Absmygrammar` contains the abstract syntax.
 The module `Parmygrammar` contains lexer and parse functions.
-The lexer function is always `myLexer`, but the parsing function is named after the root of your grammar.
+The lexer function is always called `myLexer`, but the parsing function is named after the root of your grammar.
 Assume data type `Myroot` is the root of `mygrammar`.
 The function
 ```Haskell